 - Only ever use bottled water to brush your teeth.

 I became so sick because I absentmindedly brushed my teeth with tap water twice in the same day, rather than using bottled water like I had been the rest of my trip.
 I was exhausted from an entire month of waking up very early, going to bed very late, traveling and hiking in the heat, and site-seeing under the Caribbean sun.
 I wasn’t as vigilant as I knew to be about avoiding tap water.
-I had also had a smoothie at a nice restaurant because I thought it would be safe in such a luxurious restaurant geared towards tourists.
+I had also had a smoothie at a nice restaurant because I thought it would be safe in such a luxurious restaurant geared towards tourists, which may have caused my illness.

-If you have any additional information or advice about how to avoid getting sick while traveling in Mexico, please share it in the comments below, and I will add useful tips to this post.
+If you have any additional information or advice about avoiding getting sick while traveling in Mexico, please share it in the comments below, and I will add useful tips to this post.

 Farewell, fellow adventurers!